 {115}

-real and eternal privileges to those who are heirs of them; because the Holy Ghost does manifest them, and acting in power, gathers them for Christ for heavenly glory*;* and this was not true of what preceded it.
-The proper *manifestation,* if everything had been exactly as it ought to be, was of an elect *nation,* all of whom in any case were not necessarily saved; not of a church chosen in Jesus from any and every nation.
+real and eternal privileges to those who are heirs of them; because the Holy Ghost does manifest them, and acting in power, gathers them for Christ for heavenly glory; and this was not true of what preceded it.
+The proper *manifestation*, if everything had been exactly as it ought to be, was of an elect nation, all of whom in any case were not necessarily saved; not of a church chosen in Jesus from any and every nation.
 That was formal and by descent, this by power.
 But though this be so, it does not take away from the dispensation itself (as a given sphere of the operations of God, in which all was to keep its first estate) a place of responsibility, and a deposit given to it.
-The greatest strength and very essence of an apostasy is to affirm of its apostate condition, in which it is the special object of judgment, the security which belongs to the elect congregation of God.
+The greatest strength and very essence of an apostasy is to affirm of its apostate condition, in which it is; the special object of judgment, the security which belongs to the elect congregation of God.
 It was just the ruin of Israel: it is easier, if not more fatal, in Christianity.

 Further, I would remark, that the dispensation is judged on its responsibility, while individuals may be saved by grace.
-I have further to add, that, however great the patience, the first departure is fatal and the ground of judgment, whatever the growth of wickedness into ripeness may be; and, lastly, that the dispensation of the profession of Christianity, or the name of Christ, stands in this condition; and that the scripture never recognises a recovering from such a state, whatever through mercy the &#8220;lengthening of tranquility&#8221; may be; for the first failure is departure from God, and proves the existence of evil in the flesh, and the manifestation that man is in question, and that all is gone in principle.
-As a corroborative fact, it is solemnly interesting to see that the failure has in every instance been immediate on the responsibility&#8217;s existing.
+I have further to add, that, however great the patience, the first departure is fatal and the ground of judgment, whatever the growth of wickedness into ripeness may be; and, lastly, that the dispensation of the profession of Christianity, or the name of Christ, stands in this condition; and that the scripture never recognises a recovering from such a state, whatever through mercy the "lengthening of tranquillity" may be; for the first failure is departure from God, and proves the existence of evil in the flesh, and the manifestation that man is in question, and that all is gone in principle.
+As a corroborative fact, it is solemnly interesting to see that the failure has in every instance been immediate on the responsibility's existing.

 Christianity not being a system of formal enactment, and its requirements and powers only of spiritual perception, the evidence of its departure is less palpable and itself also the object of only spiritual perception.
-But Israel itself could say, &#8220;Wherein have we despised the Lord,&#8221; and Wherein should we return? and &#8220;The temple of the Lord, the temple of the Lord are these&#8221;: and even disciples say, &#8220;Master, behold what goodly stones and buildings are here&#8221;; though Israel had broken the covenant and gone away backwards, and that from the beginning, and was filling up the measure of her iniquity, that all righteous blood should come upon her.
+But Israel itself could say, "Wherein have we despised the Lord", and Wherein should we return? and "The temple of the Lord, the temple of the Lord are these": and even disciples say, "Master, behold what goodly stones and buildings are here"; though Israel had broken the covenant and gone away backwards, and that from the beginning, and was filling up the measure of her iniquity, that all righteous blood should come upon her.
 I shall very briefly trace this just now.